 The latest release is always available from from http://neo4j.org/download, packaged as part of the Neo4j server.
 After selecting the appropriate version for your platform, embed Neo4j in your Java application, by including the Neo4j library jars in your build.
-Either take the jar files from the lib directory of the download, or directly use the artifacts available from Maven Central Repository .
+Either take the jar files from the lib directory of the download, or directly use the artifacts available from Maven Central Repository 1.
+Stable and milestone releases are available there.